-If Bluetooth is switched on and the Bluetooth survey measurements transmission are active the locator will attempt to send the saved measurement to a paired device running a compatible application.
+The locator will always save measurements to internal memory.
+If Bluetooth is switched on and the Bluetooth survey measurements transmission is activated, the locator will also attempt to send the saved measurement to a paired device running a compatible application.
+See chapter 12.4 for instructions on how to enable the Bluetooth transmission to a paired device

 If your paired device is out of reach, or if its Bluetooth features are disabled, the locator will display an error code.
-To avoid these errors ensure that your paired device is within range and correctly paired.
+To avoid these errors disable the Bluetooth survey measurements transmission or ensure that your device is within range and correctly paired.

-For more information about Bluetooth, please refer to Section 11.
+For more information about Bluetooth, refer to Section 12.

-NOTE: A flashing depth and/or current reading display means that the measurement is poor and should be taken again.
+NOTE: A flashing depth and / or current reading display means that the measurement is poor and should be taken again.
 Poor readings may be caused by nearby conductors or sources of electromagnetic interference.